-*Implementation of Mental Health Parity – the recent passage of the rules for federal mental health parity laws have not changed the denials of care or restrictions on care that have plagued mental health clinicians for decades.
+6. *Implementation of Mental Health Parity – federal mental health parity laws have not changed the denials of care or restrictions on care that have plagued mental health clinicians for decades.
 The primary obstacle is that insurers do not allow licensed clinicians to make clinical decisions about mental health treatment.
 Collaborative efforts with other mental health groups are a key to success.

 7. *Treatment of Addiction – increased awareness of addiction and state regulation of endorsement to provide treatment for addiction may require more training in treatment of substance abuse for LCSWs who wish to work in this area.

 8. *Degradation of Psychotherapy for Treatment of Chronic Disorders – over decades emotional disorders that require long term treatment have been denied coverage by many insurers.
 Even with the passage of mental health parity, personality disorders, dysthymia, and anxiety disorders are covered as if crisis management is the only need for treatment that should be covered.
 Using parity, legal means, and our own expert judgment to make true mental health treatment a reality has been a primary goal.

 9. Privileging of Medication over Psychotherapy – over the past 30 years, psychotropic medication has become the primary treatment for emotional distress, recommended by primary care physicians and insurers.
 Building bridges with PCPs and making psychotherapy a fundamental part of the way that emotional disorders are treated is a major goal.

 10. Telemental Health Development and Confidentiality– the rise of telemental health psychotherapy is a complicated issue that raises clinical and regulatory concerns.
 Developing telemental health delivery systems that provide the level of confidentiality needed is a goal.